Skip to main content

 Campus Buddies

-Campus Buddy scheme for first year students with an Autism Spectrum Condition or Social Phobia.
+Campus Buddy scheme for first year students with an Autism Spectrum Condition or Social Anxiety.

-The University of Bath runs a Campus Buddy scheme for new students who have disclosed Asperger syndrome, an Autism Spectrum Condition, Social Anxiety or Social Phobia.
-This service provides informal support with the social and practical aspects of student life during the first Semester at University.
+The University of Bath runs a Campus Buddy scheme for new students who have disclosed an Autism Spectrum Condition or Social Anxiety.
+This service provides informal support with the social and practical aspects of student life during the first and second Semester at University.
 For example, navigation around campus and town, joining clubs and societies, etc.

 Hear from former Campus Buddies